christyler80/Warberry3/README.md

 **WarBerryPi** was built to be used as a hardware implant during red teaming scenarios where we want to obtain as much information as possible in a short period of time with being as stealthy as possible.

-The WarBerry script is a collection of open source scanning tools put together to provide that functionality.
+The WarBerry python script is a collection of open source scanning tools put together to provide that functionality.
 These these tools include nmap, CrackMapExec, tcpdump, netdiscover and others typically found in Kali Linux.

 Just find a network port and plug it in.
 The scripts have been designed in a way that the approach is targeted to avoid noise in the network that could lead to detection and to be as efficient as possible.